Sports Information Director

 Cundith has won 232 national awards for publications and writing, including 216 by CoSIDA.
 He has had 106 publications judged best in the nation, 101 by CoSIDA, four by the NJCAA and one by the Intercollegiate Tennis Association.
 He has also had 26 covers picked best in the nation by CoSIDA.
 Cundith has finished among the top five in the country for total awards won 13 times in his career, and led the country four times.
 In 2002-03, Cundith led the country with 17 awards, ahead of Texas and Nebraska (15), Maryland (14) and Notre Dame and Texas A&M (13).
 He again led the nation in 2010-11 with 11 publication honors, three more than Oklahoma and LSU.
 He made it two straight years in 2011-12, leading the country with eight national awards, and in 2012-13 he tied for the nation’s lead with LSU and Washburn with nine total awards.
 In 2003-04, he was awarded a career-best 19 awards, including 10 “Best in the Nation” honors, second nationally to Nebraska.

-In addition to his duties at JCCC, Cundith is chairman of the school’s Athletic Hall of Fame, and has served as media coordinator for four NJCAA National Championship events.
-In March 2014, he began a three-year run as media coordinator for the D-II Women’s Basketball Championship.
+In addition to his duties at JCCC, Cundith is chairman of the school’s Athletic Hall of Fame, and has served as media coordinator for four NJCAA National Championship events and numerous NJCAA regional events.

 Cundith also taught golf and coordinated JCCC’s summer youth golf camps from 1991 thru 2014.
 In the summer of 1999, Cundith set a United States record by holing out the 488-yard par 5 sixth hole at Oak Country Golf Club in DeSoto.
 His ace was just eight yards shy of the world record.
 It was also named “The Ace of the Year” by Golf Magazine and he appeared in Sports Illustrated’s “Faces in the Crowd” in September 1999 issue.